Employee Vs. Independent Contractor?

 7. Set Hours of Work

-Requiring the work to be performed at set hours indicates control by the
+Requiring the work to be performed at set hours

-service recipient over the worker and is indicative of an employer - employee
+indicates control by the service recipient over the worker and is indicative

 EMPLOYEE